hzFishy/UnrealNotes/content/Other/Extra/Anti cheats and security.md

 ## In depth
 ### Reading RAM
+RAM holds everything that's running on your PC, including game code and data.
+This means that you can technically read the game state, or even override the game state by reading or manipulating RAM.

+This is why ACs tries to prevent RAM access (read/write).

 Each app has a unique memory signature.
 The signature is a sequence of bytes.